 ABOUT THE ARTIST IN RESIDENCE PROGRAM AT RECOLOGY SAN FRANCISCO

-Since 1990, over 120 professional artists and 30 student artists have completed residencies with us, making art from discarded materials.
-The studio is located at the San Francisco Transfer and Recycling Center (Recology San Francisco), a 47-acre facility that includes the trash transfer station (where trash goes before being sent to landfill), the Household Hazardous Waste Facility, the Organics Annex, the Public Reuse and Recycling Area (“The Dump”), and other recycling areas.
+Since 1990, over 145 professional artists and 40 student artists have completed residencies, making art from discarded materials.
+The studio is located at the San Francisco Recycling and Transfer Center (Recology San Francisco), a 47-acre facility that includes the trash transfer station (where trash goes before being sent to landfill), the Household Hazardous Waste Facility, the Organics Wing, the Public Reuse and Recycling Area (“The Dump”), and other recycling areas.
 The facility, which is located west of Highway 101 near Candlestick Park, also is home to a three-acre sculpture garden containing work by former artists-in-residence.

 During their residencies, artists have scavenging privileges and 24-hour access to the company’s well-equipped art studio.
-Artists speak to elementary school classes and adult tour groups about the experience of working with recycled materials.
-At the conclusion of their residency, Recology hosts a two-day public exhibition and reception for the artists featuring the artwork made during their residency.
+Artists speak to elementary school classes and adult tour groups about the experience of working with discarded materials.
+At the conclusion of the four-month residency, Recology hosts a three-day public exhibition and artist talk for the artists featuring artwork made during their residency.
 When the residency ends, artists contribute artwork to the program’s permanent collection and these pieces continue to be shown in off-site exhibitions that promote recycling and reuse.